Haldgerd/Haldgerd/README.md

 <br><br>

 <div align="left">
   I'm a huge geek, cyberpunk fan with unhealthy love for retrowave and synthwave music and a <strong>self taught programmer</strong>.
 I'm passionate about tehnology and programming.
-Solving problems using uncoventional ways, combining creative processes  with logicial thinking is my soul purpose.
-  I emphasis a lot on clean, readable code with a touch of creativity and edgy esthetics<br><br>
+Solving problems using uncoventional ways, combining creative processes (illustration, animation)  with logicial thinking is my soul purpose.
+I just simply adore combining ART and CODE, being edgy and creative with every project I do!
+I also emphasis a lot on clean (DRY), readable code.<br><br>

 Specific fields of my interest inculde: